MDaniels-AI-Projects/Laravel-Addressbook-API/README.md

 - [ ] Implement API Authentication using Laravel Sanctum to secure endpoints.
 - [ ] Create a Vue.js frontend to consume these paginated endpoints.

+## Phase 3: Addition of Secure Token-Based Authentication using Laravel Sanctum/Passport

+# Laravel Address Book API

+A modern, secure RESTful API built with **Laravel 11**, designed to demonstrate real-world backend development, authentication, and debugging practices.

+---

+## 🚀 Purpose & Benefits

+The core objective of this project was to design and implement **secure token-based authentication** using **Laravel Sanctum**, following industry best practices for API development.

+### Why Token-Based Authentication?

+In modern applications, APIs are rarely consumed by just one website.
+They often serve:
+- Single Page Applications (React, Vue)
+- Mobile apps (iOS / Android)
+- Third-party services

+Token-based authentication solves the scalability and security limitations of traditional session-based logins.

+Instead of storing user sessions on the server, the API issues a **Bearer Token** after login.
+This token acts as a secure “key” that the client presents with every request.

+---

+## 🔐 Benefits of Token-Based Authentication

+### 1. Statelessness (Scalable by Design)

+Traditional session-based authentication requires the server to *remember* users by storing session data.

+**The Problem:**
+As an application grows and runs on multiple servers, all servers must share session storage, which increases complexity and slows performance.

+**The Token Advantage:**
+With token authentication, the server does not store session data.
+Each request contains everything needed to verify the user.
+This allows:
+- Horizontal scaling
+- Load balancing
+- Microservice architectures

+Any server can handle any request independently.

+---

+### 2. Cross-Domain & Mobile Compatibility

+Cookies are tightly coupled to browser behavior and domain rules.

+**The Problem:**
+APIs hosted on one domain and frontends on another often face CORS and cookie restrictions — especially on mobile apps.

+**The Token Advantage:**
+Tokens are sent via HTTP headers:

 ## 📚 Further Learning

 This project follows the official [Laravel Documentation](https://laravel.com/docs).
 For further skills development, I utilised [Laracasts](https://laracasts.com) to ensure the code follows modern PHP and Laravel standards.